-Assuming that the analyzed time series consist of independent random variables, the statistical significance of the detected trends over time is assessed via the non-parametric Mann-Kendall test for the null hypothesis that there is no "monotonic" trend (Gilbert, 1987; Serinaldi and Kilsby, 2016).
-A "monotonic" positive (negative) trend herein denotes that the variable under consideration gradually increases (decreases) with time, such that the decadal trend outweighs the year-to-year variations and, thus, the null hypothesis can be rejected at the given significance level.
-The seasonal means of consecutive years are expected - and indeed found - to be largely independent (i.e., the lag-1 autocorrelation is close to zero) for all examined fields in this study (not shown).
+Assuming that the analysed time series consist of independent random variables, the statistical significance of the detected trends over time is assessed via the non-parametric Mann-Kendall test for the null hypothesis that there is no "monotonic" trend (Gilbert, 1987; Serinaldi and Kilsby, sonal means of consecutive years are expected - and indeed found - to be largely independent (i.e. the lag-1 autocorrelation is close to zero) for all examined fields in this study (not shown).
 Consequently, prewhitening the annual time series of every grid point leads to minor changes in the statistical significance patterns of the resulting trends.